CryptoSoc/cryptosoc.github.io/_tutorials/setting-up.md

 ### Editors

-There is a lot of conpetition amongst code editors - whether that is how simple or how integrated.
+There is a lot of competition amongst code editors - whether that is how simple or how integrated.
 And I won't say that any one of them is the best.
 The main thing, however, is to __pick one__ and get good at it.
 Know the shortcuts, know the tricks.
 And then it doesn't really matter which one you end up using.
 If you're not sure or don't feel like really investigating all of them, download [VS Code]() and move on.

 Some recommendations: